 While termites can be a multi-million dollar problem, carpenter ants number in the hundreds of millions because the vast majority of wood pest damage in the US is due to subterranean termites.

 Carpenter ants can enter a home through a variety of means.
 For example, they could enter your house through the firewood you brought.
 Your house may also have some cracks where ants can get through.
 In other cases, they may have invaded your home by crossing a tree branch connecting to it.

 That’s why maintaining your yearly maintenance inside and outside your home is essential.
 Anytime you start seeing pests in your home, it’s a red flag that your perimeter is under attack!
 A pest inspection costs from 250 to 700 dollars.

 Repairing the damages caused by the carpenter ants depend on the damage extent, but you can be ready to pay from 1,000 to 200,000 dollars.

 The long front teeth of rats, called incisors, never stop growing; that is why rats need to be gnawing all the time.

 Rats and mice can cause structural damage to homes, apartments, offices, and virtually any type of building through gnawing, nest-building, and defecation:

 In your house, rats love to live inside the walls’ insulation.
 Some cheap construction has only the insulation inside the drywalls that later became the nest of dozens of rats or mice.
-It is recommended to put the insulation in place and to spend a little more and install panels To prevent rats get into your walls.
+It is recommended to put the insulation in place to spend a little more and install panels To prevent rats get into your walls.

-Rats and mice not only spread diseases but there’s another reason you do not want them anywhere near your home.
+Rats and mice not only spread diseases, but there’s another reason you do not want them anywhere near your home.
 Mice and rats chew on anything they see useful in building their nests, such as wood, paper, cloth, books, etc.